Vyral/shannon-doser/testimonials.md

 Karen was easy to work with, fun but always professional.
 I had limited time to buy the house as we were living outside the US at the time of our house hunt.
 I only had a few days to pick something and start the process.
 She dedicated two solid days just for me and worked above and beyond to work out kinks for us after I was back in England.
 Thank you Karen for all your hard work!
 </p>
 <p class="testimonial-author">
-— Cheri and James Boyles
+— Cheri and James B.
 </p>
 <hr>